Internal addresses in the Mandelbrot set and Galois groups of polynomials: Internal Addresses of the Mandelbrot Set

 If $S_{k+1}$ is a multiple of $S_k$, then the component of period $S_{k+1}$ is a bifurcation from that of period $S_k$. \end{lemma}

+This lemma provides a simple estimate on the denominators that allows only two possibilities for all $q_k$.

-Now we give a precise formula for $q_k$. \version{ It is analogous to Formula (\ref{numberarms}) in Proposition~\ref{PropArmsOri}.}{} Recall that every internal address has an associated kneading sequence (see Definition~\ref{Def:IntAddrKneading}\version{ or Algorithm~\ref{AlgIntAdrKneading}}{}).
-For every kneading sequence $\nu=\nu_1\nu_2\nu_3\dots$ we define an associated function $\rho_\nu$ as follows: for $r\ge 1$, let
+Here we give a precise combinatorial formula for $q_k$. \version{ It is analogous to Formula (\ref{numberarms}) in Proposition~\ref{PropArmsOri}.}{} Recall that every internal address has an associated kneading sequence $\nu=\nu_1\nu_2\nu_3\dots$ (see Definition~\ref{Def:IntAddrKneading}\version{ or Algorithm~\ref{AlgIntAdrKneading}}{}; this does not depend on the angles).
+To this kneading sequence $\nu$ we define an associated function $\rho_\nu$ as follows: for $r\ge 1$, let